 And I, brethren, when I came to you, did not come with excellence of speech or of wisdom declaring to you the testimony of God.
 For I determined not to know anything among you except Jesus Christ and Him crucified (vv.
 1-2).

 That is something we all need to remember as we witness to our friends and loved ones.
 We can’t “talk them into anything.”
-The power lies in the gospel and in God’s Word.
+The power lies in the gospel and God’s Word.
 We need to share the truth with them by pointing them to the Scripture.

 Martha Peace, who wrote The Excellent Wife: A Biblical Perspective, said that before she came to know the Lord, some Christian friends had told her to read the book of John and to keep reading it until it made sense to her.
 She was depressed and pretty messed up, but she did.
 And one night after reading it several times, faith came alive in her heart!